belaxbiz/ubiregi-api-ruby/README.md

     client = UbiregiAPI::Client.new(token)

-'token' is that you create at #1
+'token' is that you created at #1

 # 4. Send GET request